-15883/23 EAC/vc 233 ECOFIN.1.B LIMITE EN For the purposes of the calculation referred to in the first paragraph, institutions shall treat discounts determined in accordance with Article 166(1) on balance sheet exposures purchased when in default in the same manner as specific credit risk adjustments.
-Discounts on balance sheet exposures purchased when not in default shall not be allowed to be included in the calculation of the IRB shortfall or IRB excess.
+2. For the purposes of the calculation referred to in the paragraph 1 of this Article, institutions shall treat discounts determined in accordance with Article 166(1) on balance-sheet exposures purchased when in default in the same manner as specific credit risk adjustments.
+Discounts on balance-sheet exposures purchased when not in default shall not be allowed to be included in the calculation of the IRB shortfall or IRB excess.
 Specific credit risk adjustments on exposures in default shall not be used to cover expected loss amounts on other exposures.
 Expected loss amounts for securitised exposures and general and specific credit risk adjustments related to those exposures shall not be included in the calculation of the IRB shortfall or IRB excess.

-(86) in Section 4, the following Sub-Section 0 is inserted:
+(84) in Part Three, the following Sub-Section is inserted after Section 4 'PD, LGD and maturity':

-'Sub-Section 0
+'Sub-Section -1